far00t01/sapo/README.md

 ## Main Features
 - PNL Discovery: Real-time mapping of which MAC addresses are probing for which SSIDs.
 - Deep Scanning: Color-coded Signal Power (PWR) visualization, channel tracking, and active client counting.
+- Multichannel Intelligence: Integrated channel hopping engine to monitor the entire 2.4GHz spectrum (and 5GHz if supported) simultaneously before targeting.
 - Automatic Conversion: Exports to .pcap and generates .hc22000 files compatible with Hashcat.
 - Safe Restoration: Automatically reverts the network interface to its original "Managed" state upon exit.